raharrison/ryanharrison.co.uk/_posts/2011-07-15-c-the-google-currency-api.md

 This takes care of getting the response with the answer we want, yet we still need to somehow extract the correct data from the string.
 In this example I will use Regular Expressions however if your prefer not to use them, or your language does not natively support them, it would be perfectly viable to loop through the response one character at a time, and parse out the result.

-The Regex pattern will look like this &#8211;
+The Regex pattern will look like this -;

 `rhs: \\\"(\\d\*.\\d\*)`

-This pattern essentially searches for the &#8216;rhs&#8217; which appears just before the result value, and extracts any numbers afterwards until any non-numeric character is reached.
+This pattern essentially searches for the 'rhs' which appears just before the result value, and extracts any numbers afterwards until any non-numeric character is reached.

-Using the Regex to extract the result, we end up with the following, final code &#8211;
+Using the Regex to extract the result, we end up with the following, final code -;

 {% highlight csharp %}
 using System;